pomm-project/Foundation/documentation/configuration.rst

 Overview
 --------

-Foundation is a light, fast and versatile PHP Postgresql database framework.
+Foundation is a light, fast and versatile PHP PostgreSQL database framework.
 It can either be used on its own (to replace a DBAL by example) or to build a more complex `model manager`_.
 It is the first stone of `Pomm project`_ version 2.

 ..  _`Pomm project`: http://www.pomm-project.org
 ..  _`model manager`: https://github.com/pomm-project/ModelManager

 Foundation manages relations between a database *connection* and *clients* through *sessions*.
 It consists of several classes to configure, open, deal with and close *sessions*.

- - ``Pomm`` is the service class, it registers *session builders* and cache spawned *sessions*.
+ - ``Pomm`` is the service class, it registers *session builders* and caches spawned *sessions*.
- - ``SessionBuilder`` configure and build *sessions*.
+ - ``SessionBuilder`` configures and builds *sessions*.
  - ``Session`` holds *clients* and *poolers* and the *connection*.
  - ``Client`` abstract class that implements ``ClientInterface``.
 Instances are *session*'s *clients*.
  - ``ClientPooler`` abstract class that implements ``ClientPoolerInterface``.
 They manage *clients* in *sessions*.